opendocsg/slw-judgments-backfill/2003_SGHC_160/report.md

  g Whether he had entered Singapore with a valid passport or visa.

 36     However, I found no merit to the allegation that Sundram was an unreliable witness merely because his evidence was not perfect.
 His discrepancies related to minor details which were not crucial to this appeal.
-It was unequivocally stated in _PP v Annamalai Pillai Jayanthi_ [1998] 2 SLR 165 that:
+It was unequivocally stated in _PP v Annamalai Pillai Jayanthi_ <span class="citation">[1998] 2 SLR 165</span> that:

  Nevertheless, the mere presence of several discrepancies in the prosecutions case cannot, per se, render its case manifestly unreliable.
 It is incumbent upon the trial judge to consider whether the inconsistencies are sufficiently fundamental to nullify that part of the evidence which supports the charge. [emphasis added]

 37     I found no reason to disturb the judge’s decision to call for the defence.
 In her grounds of decision, she concluded that Sundram was a truthful witness after she had observed his demeanour in court.
-Due weight should be accorded to a trial judge’s assessment of a witness’ credibility based on demeanour in court: _Jimina Jacee d/o C D Athananasius v PP_ [2000] 1 SLR 205.
+Due weight should be accorded to a trial judge’s assessment of a witness’ credibility based on demeanour in court: _Jimina Jacee d/o C D Athananasius v PP_ <span class="citation">[2000] 1 SLR 205</span>.

 38     Despite the inconsistencies in his evidence, Sundram had never wavered on three points: he had told Pritam that he was in possession of a Singapore identity card; he had informed Pritam that the card did not belong to him; and it was Pritam who paid him his salary.
 If unrebutted, these three points would establish each essential element of the offence.
 As I agreed with the judge that Sundram was a credible witness, I could not fault her decision to call on Pritam for his defence, as